Current and Past Great Lakes Habitat Restoration Projects

 Chambers Grove Spawning Habitat Enhancement and Shoreline Restoration Project

-The Minnesota Department of Natural Resources received $400,000 in FY2014 to remove 800 feet of hardened shoreline in a critical spawning area of the St. Louis River estuary, which is a Habitat Focus Area under NOAA’s Habitat Blueprint.
+The Minnesota Department of Natural Resources received $400,000 in FY2014 to remove 800 feet of hardened shoreline and construct in-stream habitat in a critical spawning area of the St. Louis River estuary, which is a Habitat Focus Area under NOAA’s Habitat Blueprint.
 This project will help restore the natural function of the shoreline and to re-establish spawning habitat for lake sturgeon, walleye, and smallmouth bass.

 Toussaint Wildlife Area Coastal Wetland Restoration Project

-Ducks Unlimited received $600,000 in FY2016 for restoration at the Toussaint Wildlife Area, a 231-acre coastal wetland complex located in a bend of the Toussaint River in Ottawa County, Ohio.
+Ducks Unlimited received $600,000 in FY2016 and $723,698 in FY2018 for restoration at the Toussaint Wildlife Area, a 231-acre coastal wetland complex located in a bend of the Toussaint River in Ottawa County, Ohio.
 The project will restore fish access into the wetlands and remove levees and water control structures to restore water flow and improve the condition of the marsh.

 Maumee River Wetland Restoration at Penn 7 Project

-The City of Toledo received $175,000 in FY2015 and $160,000 in FY 2017 to complete a feasibility study and designs for 15.2 acres of emergent coastal/floodplain wetland habitat on the lower Maumee River.
+The City of Toledo received $175,000 in FY2015, $160,000 in FY2017 and $1,556,290 (recommended) to complete a feasibility study and designs, and to construct 15.2 acres of emergent coastal/floodplain wetland habitat on the lower Maumee River.
 This restoration effort will result in improved rearing habitat for juvenile migratory fish and restored upland and aquatic habitat for other fish, reptiles, amphibians, and mammals in the Maumee Area of Concern.

 Black River Landing and Heron Rookery Restoration Project